BranchMetrics/android-branch-deep-linking-attribution/README.md

 **NOTE** if you're calling this inside a fragment, please use getActivity() instead of passing in `this`.
 Also, `this.getIntent().getData()` refers to the data associated with an incoming intent.

 Next, you'll need to hook into the `onNewIntent` method specified inside the Activity lifecycle and set the intent.
 This is required for conformity with Facebook's AppLinks.
 Verify that the activity you're implementing has *launchMode* set to *singleTask* inside the Manifest declaration.
-Once that'd done, go to said activity and do something like the following:
+Once that's done, go to said activity and do something like the following:

 ```java
 @Override